Decolonizing Travel with The Hybrid Tours.

 One of the projects we accompany, uplift, and partner with is a very cool social enterprise called the The Hybrid Tours.
 Co-founded by Hira (from Pakistan) and Sebu (Costa Rica), The Hybrid Tours aims to decolonize the travel and tourism sector, curating immersive experiences led and guided by activists, organizers, artists, and tour guides local to the countries they take you to.
 Their trips educate tourists on histories, experiences, and perspective that usually don’t show up in the headlines back home.
 They break down stereotypes and build bridges between their guests and the communities.

-This past summer, the Hybrid Tours shared about a deeply meaningful collaboration with (Udruženje logoraša Mostar) in Bosnia that provided their travelers with a deeply impactful education on the prison camps and the Bosnian Genocide from former Bosnian prisoners of concentration camps.
+This past summer, the Hybrid Tours shared about a deeply meaningful experience it curated with its partners in Bosnia (Udruženje logoraša Mostar) that provided their travelers with a chance to learn directly from the lived experience, reflections, and activism of former Bosnian prisoners of concentration camps.

-Following the war, after the detainees left the camps, these former prisoners had to deal with the psychological trauma of their experience entirely on their own.
-They had no assistance from society.
-Over the past two three decades, a startling 50% of these former detainees have passed away.
+Following the war that split the former Yugoslavia into six independent countries, the detainees who left these camps had to deal with the psychological trauma of their experience entirely on their own.
+They had almost no assistance in the communities/cities they lived in.
+Over the past three decades, a startling 50% of these former detainees have passed away.

 Survivors were forced to fight for their own rights and the state didn’t assist them in any way.
 Due to the complex political situation in Bosnia and Herzegovina (BiH), the people who committed the atrocities and crimes were protected by Serbia and Croatia, respectively.
 According to Emir Hajdarovic (President of UIM and a survivor himself) the position of the victims was, and continues to be, decided by the same people who committed the atrocities and war crimes against them…who felt there was no need to integrate survivors back into society.